 Voice

 In the following question, a sentence has been given in Active/Passive Voice.
 Out of the four/five alternatives suggested, select the one which best expresses the same sentence in Passive/Active Voice.
-Circumstances will oblige me to go.
+We must thank God for all the good things.

 ANSWER DOWNLOAD EXAMIANS APP